ehsanghaffar/llm-practice/README.md

 This repository contains a FastAPI application that serves as a local personal chatbot API.
 It allows you to interact with the Llama2 LLM (and other open-source LLMs) to have natural language conversations, generate text, and perform various language-related tasks.

+The implementation of the Model Context Protocol (MCP) in the RAG app allows AI models to seamlessly interact with vector databases via a standardized interface, enhancing the process of Retrieval-Augmented Generation (RAG).

 ## Features

 - Chat with the Llama2 LLM or other open-source LLMs.